Great Barford: Early Medieval Period

-A very early reference to Barford may perhaps be found in a charter by which Offa, King of Mercia, in 792 confirmed various lands to the monastery of St. Albans.
+A very early reference to Barford may perhaps be found in a charter by which Offa of Mercia, in 792, confirmed various lands to the monastery of St Albans.
 The charter purports to have been granted in the place which is called 'Æt beranforda.'
 The text of the charter is certainly spurious, but the witnesses and dating clause may well have been taken from a genuine instrument.
 Even so, however, the identification with the present Barford cannot be considered certain.